Rachele Hendricks-Sturrup DHSc, MSc, MA

 Bachelor of Science in Biology, Chicago State University

-Dr. Rachele Hendricks-Sturrup is the Research Director of Real-World Evidence (RWE) at the Duke-Margolis Institute for Health Policy in Washington, DC, strategically leading and managing the Institute's RWE Collaborative.
-As an engagement expert, researcher, bioethicist, and policy practitioner, her work centers on addressing implementation and ethical, legal, and social implications issues at the intersection of health policy and innovation.
-She also partners with Duke University faculty, scholars, students, and external health experts to advance the Institute's biomedical innovation work.
+Dr. Rachele Hendricks-Sturrup is the Research Director of Real-World Evidence (RWE) at the Duke-Margolis Institute for Health Policy in Washington, DC, strategically leading and managing the Institute's RWE Collaborative and RWE policy research portfolio and education.
+As an engagement expert, biomedical researcher, bioethicist, and policy practitioner with over 18 years of experience, her work centers on addressing implementation, regulatory, and ethical, legal, and social implications (ELSI) at the intersection of health policy and innovation.
+She presently partners with Duke University faculty, scholars, students, and external practicing experts to advance the Institute's biomedical innovation work.
+She received a Duke-Margolis Mentor Award in 2023.
+To date, she has published several commentaries and original articles in high-quality, peer-reviewed journals and has presented at and served on program committees for several conferences.
+Read them here.

 Dr. Hendricks-Sturrup received her Bachelor of Science in Biology from Chicago State University, her Master’s in Pharmacology and Toxicology from Michigan State University, her Master’s in Legal Studies from the University of Illinois, and her Doctor of Health Science from Nova Southeastern University.
 She completed a predoctoral internship with the National Health Service in London, UK, and postdoctoral research training within the Department of Population Medicine at Harvard Pilgrim Health Care Institute and Harvard Medical School.